-‘Decorating the tree is one of my favorite things to do at Christmas.
-It can seem daunting at first when surrounded by all of your decorations, but by following these eight simple steps I have the tree decorated in no time so I can get back to organizing the rest of Christmas’
+‘Decorating the tree is one of my favourite things to do at Christmas.
+It can seem daunting at first when surrounded by all of your decorations, but by following these eight simple steps I have the tree decorated in no time so I can get back to organising the rest of Christmas’

 If you’re a perfectionist, this is the step that can take the most time and for good reason.
 The branches create the canvas for your decorations so they need to be arranged perfectly.
 Starting with the bottom layer of branches and working your way up, gently straighten each tip and fan them out in different directions from the branch to create a natural look.
 Take a step back after you have arranged each layer to make sure all the branches are sitting well together and you don’t have any gaps.

 Make sure you have enough lights to wrap round each layer of branches and again start at the bottom and work your way up to the top.
 The lights should sit closer to the trunk than the decorations to create a warming glow peeking through the branches.

 - Add the Core Baubles